 Let's dive in!

-The goal of integration testing is to check if different software components work seamlessly with each other.
+The goal of integration testing is to check whether different software components work seamlessly with each other.

-Let's say that you are testing a software with 10 different modules.
+Let's say that you are testing a software system with 10 different modules.

-Each of these modules have been unit tested.
-They all pass, which means they work well individually.
+Each of these modules has been unit tested.
+They all pass, meaning they work well individually.
 That's a good sign.
-However, can we be sure that those individual parts work well together?
+However, can we be sure that those individual parts will work smoothly together?

-Conflicts can always arise.
-Just like how people who work well on their own may not always work well as a team.
+Conflicts can always arise โ just like how people who work well individually may not always work well as a team.

-Once those modules are integrated, things can go wrong in several ways, such as:
+Once these modules are integrated, things can go wrong in several ways, such as:

-That's why testers must perform integration testing to cover those scenarios.
-Out of the 10 modules, testers can first choose and integrate 2 modules.
-If these modules interact smoothly, they carry on with another 2 modules, until all modules are tested.
+That's why testers must perform integration testing to uncover those scenarios.
+Out of the 10 modules, testers can first choose two modules to integrate.
+If these modules interact smoothly, they proceed with another pair, and so on, until all modules are tested.

-There are 2 most common approaches to integration testing:
+There are 2 common approaches to integration testing:

-Big Bang Integration testing is an integration testing approach in which all modules are integrated and tested at once, as a singular entity.
-AKA, a Big Bang.
+Big Bang Integration testing is an approach in which all modules are integrated and tested at once as a single combined system.

-Big Bang integration testing is not carried out until all components have been successfully unit tested.
+Big Bang integration testing is not performed until all components have successfully passed unit testing.

 Advantages of Big Bang integration testing: